-At the Issuer's request, external independent real estate appraisers prepared two valuation reports which, taken together, valued the properties within the Issuer's portfolio at an aggregate amount of approximately €1,475 million as of 31 December 2020 (the "Valuation").
+At the Issuer's request, external independent real estate appraisers prepared two valuation reports which, taken together, valued the properties within the Issuer's portfolio at an aggregate amount of approximately €1,475 million as of 31 December 2020, and approximately €1,411 million as of 30 June 2021 (the "Valuation").
 The valuation of real estate assets and real estate-related acquisitions is inherently subjective due to their lack of liquidity and, among other factors, the nature of each property, its location, the expected future rental revenues from that particular property or real estate-related acquisitions and the valuation methodology adopted.
 Any such valuation is subject to a degree of uncertainty and may be made on the basis of assumptions and methodologies which may not prove to be accurate, particularly in periods of volatility, low transaction flow or restricted debt availability in the real estate market.
-In relation to the valuation reports obtained as of December 2020, both valuation companies had carried out the valuations under the VPS 3 and VPGA 10 of the RICS Valuation - Global Valuation Standards.
-Consequently, less certainty and a higher degree of caution should be attached to these valuations.
-See the risk factor above "-Property valuations is inherently subjective and uncertain."
+As of 30 June 2021, investment properties are presented at their fair value as of such date.